 Although AECOM encourages us to participate in political and charitable activities, this must always be on our own time and at our own expense.
-We must never attribute our personal activities (such as campaign work, fundraising or speech making) to AECOM.
-Similarly, we may never use AECOM resources (such as funds, facilities or supplies) in connection with our personal political or charitable activities, and should never expect AECOM to reimburse us for any political contributions or other expenses.
-We should be prepared to report any political contributions if required to do so in accordance with applicable law and in limited circumstances, may be prohibited from making contributions due to local law.
-Since many government clients attribute our personal political contributions and fundraising activities to AECOM, we must report our personal political fundraising activities as required by the U.S. Personal Political Contributions Policy and other local policies.
-If you need information, you should consult with In-House Counsel.
+We must never attribute our personal activities (such as campaign work, fundraising or speech-making) to AECOM.
+Similarly, we may never use AECOM resources (such as funds, facilities, equipment or supplies) in connection with our personal political or charitable activities, and we should never expect AECOM to reimburse us for any political and charitable contributions or other political and charitable expenses.

+We should be prepared to report any personal political contributions if required to do so in accordance with applicable law and, in limited circumstances, may be prohibited from making personal contributions due to local law.

+Since many government clients attribute personal political contributions and fundraising activities to AECOM, certain personal political contributions may require approval under the U.S. Personal Political Contributions Policy.

+If you need information or have any questions, consult with a member of the Ethics & Compliance team or In-House Counsel.